AdamSobieski/Narratology/Content/Knowledge.md

 ## Questions

-1. Should `IReadOnlyKnowledge` be enumerable or provide an `AsEnumerable()` and/or `AsQueryable()` method?
+1. Should `IReadOnlyKnowledge` be enumerable, provide `GetEnumerator()`, or provide `AsEnumerable()` and/or `AsQueryable()` methods?

 2. Should `IKnowledge` provide developers with means to provide `IEqualityComparer` instances for types?
    1. If not, should developers be able to provide these using an optional argument to a `Query()` method?

-3. Should rules use a builtin predicate which receives expressions as its arguments?
+3. Should rules utilize a builtin predicate which receives expressions as its arguments?
-   1. If so, rules could have consequent expressions using this builtin predicate.
+   1. If so, rules could describe rules as consequents.

 4. Should rules be able to have rules as their consequents?

-5. Should `IReadOnlyKnowledge` provide methods for loading sets of expressions and rules from resources?
+5. Should `IKnowledge` provide methods for loading sets of expressions and rules from resources?

-6. Should an `Assert()` method on `IKnowledge` include parameters for providing attribution, provenance, and/or justification?
+6. Should an `Assert()` method on `IKnowledge` provide parameters for providing attribution, provenance, and/or justification?

 7. Are shapes, constraints, and/or other data validation features desired for knowledgebases?